jhoecmu/ooo-beta/README.md

 for the motivation behind this approach to understanding superscalar out-of-order datapath.

+Despite the above, there is no easy way to casually engage the study superscalar out-of-order processor design.
+With all the details, the model is complicated because the subject is complicated.
 This model is most useful if you have already read the Yeager paper and want to see the details in exactitude and in action.
+A textbook level understanding of Tomasulo is not a good starting point.

 ***The model is heavily instrumented with consistency/invariant checking assertions.
 The degree of paranoia is controlled by the